RobertStoelhorst/Wordpress/wordpress-IDE-setup/README.md

 ![MAMP website](Images/wordpress-org.png)

 ## \* Open your applications folder, go to the MAMP folder and this is the file structure you need.
-You must create a new folder in the htdocs folder to hold wordpress site files. once you download WordPress open the Wordpress folder and move all of its contents into your new folder you just created in the htdocs folder
+You must create a new folder in the htdocs folder to hold wordpress site files.
+Once you download WordPress open the Wordpress folder and move all of its contents into your new folder you just created in the htdocs folder

 ![MAMP website](Images/applications.png)